cboudereau/cboudereau.github.io/_posts/2017-08-10-proto3-parser.markdown

 In proto, types are separated as scalar type and other types.

 We will first parse the scalar type.
-The code is a little but boring, the most interesting part is the parser function :
+The code is a little bit boring, the most interesting part is the parser function :

 ```
 module ScalarType =